 But suppose that we could somehow show both of the following: first, that Ludwig's being reactionary entails that he is an Austrian economist: second, that Ludwig's being libertarian entails that he is an Austrian economist.
 Then if we know that Ludwig is either reactionary or libertarian, then we know that, whichever he is, Ludwig is an Austrian economist.
-This insight can be expressed in the following rule, which is our disjunction elimination (\vee E) rule:
+This insight can be expressed in the following rule, which is our disjunction elimination (VE) rule:

 This is obviously a bit clunkier to write down than our previous rules, but the point is fairly simple.
 Suppose we have some disjunction, $\mathcal{A} \vee \mathcal{B}$.
-Suppose we have two subproofs, showing us that \mathcal{C} follows from the assumption that \mathcal{A} , and that \mathcal{C} follows from the assumption that \mathcal{B} .
-Then we can infer \mathcal{C} itself.
+Suppose we have two subproofs, showing us that \mathscr{C} follows from the assumption that \mathcal{A} , and that \mathscr{C} follows from the assumption that \mathscr{B} .
+Then we can infer \mathscr{C} itself.
 As usual, there can be as many lines as you like between i and j, and as many lines as you like between k and k.
 Moreover, the subproofs and the disjunction can come in any order, and do not have to be adjacent.

 Some examples might help illustrate this.

 Consider this argument:

-$$(P \land Q) \lor (P \land R) \therefore P$$
+$$(P \wedge Q) \vee (P \wedge R) \therefore P$$